Explore how Indian Depository Receipts allow foreign companies to raise capital in India and diversify investor participation.

 Corporate action delays: Dividend payments and other benefits may take longer due to cross-border processing

 The Securities and Exchange Board of India (SEBI) governs the issue and trading of IDRs.
-Key regulations include:
+The regulations include:

-A minimum number of IDRs must be issued to maintain public shareholding norms
+Have a minimum number of IDRs issued to maintain public shareholding norms.

 | Feature | Indian Depository Receipts (IDRs) | Global Depository Receipts (GDRs) |